-- D77.1 the Otahuhu-Wiri line has significant underbuild and would require specialist equipment (CSS) for the reconductoring.
-This will require strengthening the line's towers both for stringing with the modern equivalent conductor and the larger conductor options; - D77.2 the costs of strengthening the towers and the CSS increases the unit cost of reconductoring this line; and - D77.3 since this line is about 5km, the cost of overheads increases the unit rate compared to longer lines. - D78 We are satisfied with the capital costs Transpower has used in the investment test.
+- D83 We reviewed the costs that Transpower used for the above cost components based on costs of similar projects, noting that there is less information available on the costs of these options. - D84 We are satisfied with the costs Transpower has used except for the cost of reconductoring the Otahuhu-Wiri line.
+For the Otahuhu-Wiri line, the unit cost of reconductoring with a modern equivalent conductor294 is much higher than the unit costs for reconductoring other lines.295 Transpower advised that the reasons for the higher unit costs are: - D84.1 the Otahuhu-Wiri line has significant underbuild296 and would require specialist equipment (CSS) for the reconductoring.
+This will require strengthening the line's towers both for stringing with the modern equivalent conductor and the larger conductor options; - D84.2 the costs of strengthening the towers and the CSS increases the unit cost of reconductoring this line; and - D84.3 since this line is about 5km, the cost of overheads increases the unit rate compared to longer lines. - D85 We are satisfied with the capital costs Transpower has used in the investment test.